 Every faculty member is expected to undertake teaching, research, and service.
-See the Job Specification for each post for details.
+See the Job Specification for details.

-In addition to classroom teaching, every faculty member in the Department is allocated responsibilities for marking of student work and providing feedback, for supervision of student research, and for being an Academic Mentor (advising students).
-Departmental classroom teaching loads in 2020/21 will average around 115 hours per full-time equivalent faculty member, which corresponds to an average of around 90 sessions of 60 or 90 minutes duration giving lectures or leading seminar classes.
+In addition to classroom teaching, every faculty member in the Department is allocated responsibilities for marking (grading) of student work and providing feedback, for supervision of student research, and for being an Academic Mentor (advising students).
+Departmental classroom teaching loads in 2021/2 will average around 105 hours per full-time equivalent faculty member, which corresponds to an average of around 70 sessions of 90 minutes duration giving lectures or leading seminar classes.
 We aim to ensure that the teaching load for career-track Assistant Professors is around 80% of a standard load.
+In the North American context, a 100% teaching load would be roughly equivalent to a 2:2 load.
+Note also that sharing teaching/lecturing responsibilities for one course is common.

 There are opportunities for teaching at both undergraduate and masters levels, as well as co- or second supervision of PhD students.
-Faculty members cannot be lead supervisors for PhD students until they have passed Major Review (this review is discussed below).
+Faculty members cannot be lead supervisors for PhD students until they have passed Major Review (this review is discussed below), but they can be part of a supervisory team.